slashdd/charm-keystone/README.md

 IP(s) or DNS.
 In both cases, a relationship to hacluster is required which provides the corosync backend HA functionality.

-To use virtual IP(s) the clustered nodes must be on the same subnet such that the VIP is a valid IP on the subnet for one of the node's interfaces and each node has an interface in said subnet.
+To use virtual IP(s), the clustered nodes must be on the same subnet such that the VIP is a valid IP on the subnet for one of the node's interfaces and each node has an interface in said subnet.
 The VIP becomes a highly-available API endpoint.